Where to Stay on the French Riviera? Here are The Best Places!

-There are a wide range of hotels in Nice, which means that no matter what your preferences are, you’ll be able to find something for you.
+There is a wide range of hotels in Nice, which means that no matter what your preferences are, you’ll be able to find something for you.
 Nice has everything from hostels to five-star hotels that provide the very best service.

 Stunning old town

 The old town of Nice is extremely beautiful and picturesque.
 It is built in a traditional Provencal, Mediterranean style, and is very picturesque.
-Narrow alleys, colourful buildings, and cobblestone streets is what defined the old town of Nice.
+Narrow alleys, colorful buildings, and cobblestone streets is what defined the old town of Nice.
 Best of all is that the old town is packed with bars and restaurants which makes it full of life, especially in the evenings.

 Promenade des Anglais